Store Hours

 Transplant Young Plants Into Their New Homes

 Carefully take your seedling out of the container.
 A good way to do this is to turn it sideways or upside-down and gently squeeze the plastic to break the seal.
-If your transplant grew in the garden, dig deeper than you think with your garden trowel and leave plenty of room around the stem.
+If your transplant grew in the garden, leave plenty of room around the stem and dig deeper than you think with your garden trowel.
 You don't want to damage the root system.
-Put the plant in the hole and make sure it's even with the surrounding soil.
+Place it into the hole you dug for it, even with the surrounding soil.

 Protect Your Garden With Mulch

-Finish it off with mulch and compost.
-Mulch keeps your soil moist and controls weeds.
+Finish off your garden with compost and mulch.
+Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more fruit and flowers.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster stronger and larger plants that bear more flowers and fruit.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Cabot Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your balcony or patio.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Cabot Garden Center, online, or on our mobile app.
 Let's get growing together.

 4235 E Mccain Blvd